srlinuxeurope/DCFPartnerHackathon/srl-telemetry-lab/README.md

 To start the traffic:

-* `bash traffic.sh start all` - start traffic between all nodes
+* `sudo bash traffic.sh start all` - start traffic between all nodes
-* `bash traffic.sh start 1-2` - start traffic between client1 and client2
+* `sudo bash traffic.sh start 1-2` - start traffic between client1 and client2
-* `bash traffic.sh start 1-3` - start traffic between client1 and client3
+* `sudo bash traffic.sh start 1-3` - start traffic between client1 and client3

 To stop the traffic:

-* `bash traffic.sh stop` - stop traffic generation between all nodes
+* `sudo bash traffic.sh stop` - stop traffic generation between all nodes
-* `bash traffic.sh stop 1-2` - stop traffic generation between client1 and client2
+* `sudo bash traffic.sh stop 1-2` - stop traffic generation between client1 and client2
-* `bash traffic.sh stop 1-3` - stop traffic generation between client1 and client3
+* `sudo bash traffic.sh stop 1-3` - stop traffic generation between client1 and client3

 As a result, the traffic will be generated between the clients and the traffic rate will be reflected on the grafana dashboard.